Lifting homotopy T-algebra maps to strict maps: The spectral sequence and examples

-Then the $T$-algebra spectral sequence of \Cref{thm:main} can be applied to any $X,Y\in \cC_T$. \end{prop} \begin{proof} We will apply \Cref{prop:cofibrant-operad} using the hypotheses that $\cC$ is pointed and that the unit map is the inclusion of a summand.
+\begin{prop} Let $\cC$ be a pointed symmetric monoidal simplicial model category satisfying the hypotheses of \Cref{prop:algebras-over-an-operad-is-bicomplete}.
+Let $T$ be a monad acting on $\cC$ and suppose that \begin{hypothenumerate} \item geometric realization commutes with the symmetric monoidal structure on $\cC$ and \item $T$ arises from an admissible operad $W\sO$, where $W\sO$ is the Boardman-Vogt cofibrant replacement of an operad $\sO$ (see \cite{BeM06}) such that $\sO(0)=\sO(1)=*$. \end{hypothenumerate} Then the $T$-algebra spectral sequence can be applied to any $X,Y\in \cC_T$. \end{prop} \begin{proof} We will apply \Cref{prop:cofibrant-operad} using the hypotheses that $\cC$ is pointed and that the unit map is a cofibration and the inclusion of a summand.
 As shown in \cite{BeM06} the Boardman-Vogt construction yields a functorial cofibrant replacement of our operad.
-By \Cref{lem:W-constr-is-pt-in-deg-one} $(W\sO)(1)=*$, so the unit map $X\rightarrow TX$ is always the inclusion of a summand.
+We will show in \Cref{lem:W-constr-is-pt-in-deg-one} that $(W\sO)(1)=*$, so the unit map $X\rightarrow TX$ is always the inclusion of a summand.

-Since $W\sO$ is cofibrant, replacing $X$ with a cofibrant replacement if necessary, we can assume $X$ is cofibrant in $\cC$ by \cite[Thm.~3.5 (b)]{BeM03}.
+Since $W\sO$ is cofibrant, by replacing $X$ with a cofibrant replacement if necessary, we can assume $X$ is cofibrant in $\cC$ by the argument in \Cref{prop:cofibrant-operad}.
 Since $\cC$ is a symmetric monoidal model category it is straightforward to apply the pushout-product axiom and induction on $n$ to see that $X^{\otimes n}$ is cofibrant.
-Finally, since our cofibrant operad is $\Sigma$-cofibrant \cite[\S 2.4]{BeM06} we see that $W\sO(n)\otimes X^{\otimes n}$ is a retract of a cellular complex built with free $\Sigma_n$-cells.
+Finally, since our cofibrant operad is $\Sigma$-cofibrant \cite[\S~2.4]{BeM06} we see that $W\sO(n)\otimes X^{\otimes n}$ is a retract of a cellular complex built with free $\Sigma_n$-cells.
 It follows that $W\sO(n)\otimes_{\Sigma_n} X^{\otimes n}$ is cofibrant which in turn implies $TX$ is cofibrant. \end{proof}

-\begin{lem} Suppose that $\sO$ is an operad such that $\sO(0) = \sO(1) = *$.
+\begin{lem} Suppose that $\sO$ is an operad in $\sSet$ such that $\sO(0) = \sO(1) = *$.
 Then $W\sO(1) = *$. \end{lem} \begin{proof} The result follows immediately from the construction of $W\sO$ in \cite{BeM06} and we use the notation therein.
 Namely, under the given hypotheses all of the maps in the sequential colimit